John Edward (civil servant)

 John Edward (born 22 September 1968) is Head of Operations of the Scottish Council on Global Affairs Scotland's first international relations institute, previously a charity CEO, an EU and Scottish civil servant and campaigner.

 Education

-John Edward was educated at the Edinburgh Academy, University of St Andrews (Scottish History), the University of Glasgow and the Università per Stranieri di Siena.
+John Edward was educated at the University of St Andrews (Scottish History), the University of Glasgow and the Università per Stranieri di Siena.

 Career

 After working as a stagiaire (intern) in ECHO (European Commission) in Brussels, John Edward worked for the European Policy Centre as personal assistant to Max Kohnstamm.

 He was employed for 5 years as the EU Policy Manager by Scotland Europa.

 John Edward was then Parliamentary Manager for Scottish Enterprise then served as Head of the Office in Scotland of the European Parliament from 2003 to 2009.

 From 2010 to 2023, John Edward was Director of the Scottish Council of Independent Schools.

 European campaigning

 John Edward was Chief Campaign Spokesman for Scotland Stronger in Europe, the discrete Scottish campaign to Remain in the European Union during the 2016 United Kingdom European Union membership referendum.

 From 2016 to 2018, John Edward represented Scotland for Open Britain.
 In 2018-19 he chaired media events for the Scotland element of the People's Vote campaign.

 He contributed a chapter on "Soft power in hard times" to the 2017 IPPR publication, "Scotland, the UK and Brexit: A guide to the future".
 In 2023, he wrote for Encompass Europe on the 25th anniversary of devolution and the European Union.

 He was a Liberal Democrat candidate in the 2019 European Parliament election in the United Kingdom, for the Scotland region.